(This page revised April 20, 2017)

 This article, then, is a compilation of the information I have discovered about the owners of some of my pens.
 It is my hope that it might encourage you to research the names on pens you own (or might own in the future).

 The pen above is a Mabie Todd Swan “Military” pen that was made in New York during World War I. It got the “Military” designation because it is what is known as a trench pen.
-In a trench pen, ink pellets kept in a compartment at the distal end of the barrel were mixed with water in the pen’s barrel to produce ink.
+In a trench pen, ink pellets kept in a compartment at the back end of the barrel were mixed with water in the pen’s barrel to produce ink.
 This invention eliminated the need to obtain and carry liquid ink, a near impossibility under trench-warfare combat conditions — and forbidden in some cases, probably because fragments from a glass ink bottle could do serious damage to a soldier who was otherwise uninjured by the bullet that shattered his ink bottle.
 The pen’s broad cap band bears a neat hand-engraved inscription reading Alfred Abelson 6–4–18.

 Did Alfred Abelson carry his Swan off to the war Over There?
 Here is what I've learned about him: